dotnet/docs/docs/framework/wcf/feature-details/how-to-replace-the-wcf-url-reservation-with-a-restricted-reservation.md

 ---
-title: "How to: Replace the WCF URL Reservation with a Restricted Reservation | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Replace the WCF URL Reservation with a Restricted Reservation" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"